AqwamCreates/DataPredict-Neural/docs/Tutorials/SavingAndLoadingModelWeights.md

 1. Storing it to DataStores.

-2. Copy paste the text printed out by the TensorL library and place it in a text file or Roblox's ModuleScripts
+2. Copy paste the text printed out by the TensorL library and place it in a text file or Roblox's ModuleScripts.

 ## Wrapping up